ShirasSegev/Improving-ping-pong-serve/README.md

 motion with air resistance and on real ball-trajectory extraction from video.

-Built as a mini-project for [course name], combining a physics simulation (Euler's method) with a computer-vision pipeline (OpenCV Hough circle transform) and an interactive NiceGUI interface.
+Built as a mini-project for Physics course, combining a physics simulation (Euler's method) with a computer-vision pipeline (OpenCV Hough circle transform) and an interactive NiceGUI interface.